-Kinloch is the oldest African-American community to be incorporated in the state of Missouri and was home to a vibrant and flourishing black community for much of the nineteenth and twentieth centuries and is the hometown of California Congresswoman Maxine Waters.
+Kinloch is the oldest African-American community to be incorporated in the state of Missouri.
+The City was home to a vibrant and flourishing black community for much of the nineteenth and twentieth centuries.
+Kinloch is the hometown of California Congresswoman Maxine Waters, Actress/Singer Jenifer Lewis and Actor/Writer John Cothran, Jr.

 People often wonder how the all-black community in northwest St. Louis County came to have the name, Kinloch.
 The name is Scottish in origin and means “at the head of the lake.”
 Some sources indicate that Major Henry Smith Turner named the area after his ancestral family name.
 Other sources state that the Scots settler, Major Richard Graham, who arrived in the area in 1807, named part of his land “Kinloch” after his holdings in Virginia.
 The area remained sparsely settled up to the end of the 19th century.
 A small number of blacks had land in the locality.